cadizsd/reading_test/README.md

 ```

 Changes to the Server
-This version of the application interacts with a DynamoDB table to store book information instead of using Redis.
+This version of the application interacts with a DynamoDB table to store book information.
 Make sure to create a DynamoDB table named bookshelf with the following configuration:

 Table name: bookshelf
 Partition key: ISBN (String)